Aaron Long (soccer)

-Aaron Ray Long (born October 12, 1992) is an American professional soccer player who plays as a center-back for Major League Soccer club Los Angeles FC and the United States national team.
+Aaron Ray Long (born October 12, 1992) is an American professional soccer player who plays as a center-back for Major League Soccer club Los Angeles FC.

 Born in Oak Hills, California, Long played four seasons of college soccer for the UC Riverside Highlanders before being drafted in the second round of the 2014 MLS SuperDraft by the Portland Timbers with the 36th overall pick.
 After loan spells with USL Pro clubs Sacramento Republic and Orange County Blues, Long was released by the Timbers and subsequently signed by rivals Seattle Sounders FC.

 Long was part of the Sounders organization for two seasons.
 After not making an appearance for the senior team, Long signed a contract with their reserve side, Seattle Sounders 2.
 He spent a season with Sounders 2 before joining the New York Red Bulls II in 2016.
 During his one season with Red Bulls II, Long helped the side win the USL championship and was named the USL Defender of the Year.
 Long then established himself as a starting center-back for the New York Red Bulls in 2017.
 In 2018, Long had a career breakout season, earning a spot as a MLS All-Star, winning MLS Defender of the Year Award, and helping the Red Bulls win the Supporters' Shield.
 His performance that season helped earn Long his debut for the United States against Peru.